mubaraqwahab/thinkdev/src/decks/03-collections.md

 <section>

-What if we could collect the courses in a "list" of some sort? {.h3}
+What if we could collect the courses in a "list"? {.h3}

 </section>